Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-At last, it is also interesting to mention the work by Ismailov \emph{et al.} where the the time-dependent blood perfusion coefficient for the conventioal Pennes bioheat equation with Ionkin-type nonlocal boundary and integral energy over-determination conditions has been estimated~\cite{Ismailov2018}.
-In the previous techniques, the original problem is converted into the inverse source problem and consequently the perfusion coefficient is predicted within the numerical differentiation.
-In contrast, in this work, the coefficient is predicted directly via a nonlinear minimization technique.
-In more details, the method of lines based on a highly accurate pseudospectral approach has been used to resolve the bioheat equation and the perfusion coefficients are found by the Levenberg–Marquardt method using the discrepancy principle as stopping rule.
+At last, it is also interesting to mention the work by Ismailov \emph{et al.} where the time-dependent blood perfusion coefficient for the conventional Pennes bioheat equation with Ionkin-type nonlocal boundary and integral energy over-determination conditions has been estimated \cite{Ismailov2018}.
+In the previous techniques, the original problem is converted into the inverse source problem, and consequently, the perfusion coefficient is predicted within the numerical differentiation.
+In contrast, the coefficient is predicted directly via a nonlinear minimization technique.
+In more detail, the method of lines based on a highly accurate pseudospectral approach has been used to resolve the bioheat equation, and the perfusion coefficients are found by the Levenberg–Marquardt method using the discrepancy principle as a stopping rule.